brianwalborn/home-lab/guides/kubernetes-cluster/03-dhcp-server.md

     me@zero:~$ sudo netplan generate
     me@zero:~$ sudo netplan apply
     ```
-    Now, when running `ip addr`, you should see the static IP address reflected on the `eth0` interface
+    Now, when running `ip addr`, you should see the static IP address reflected on the `eth0` interface.
     ```
     me@zero:~$ ip addr
     ...